Worker’s compensation insurance covers employees’ medical expenses and lost wages after an injury at work.

 1. Wage-loss benefits

-Wages lost while an employee was injured or recuperating need to be covered under the act.
+Wages lost while an employee was injured or recuperating must be covered under the act.
 This coverage usually involves a payout of up to two-thirds or 66 2/3% of the pay.
 As of 2020, the maximum compensation payable under PA workman’s comp laws has increased to $1,081 per week.
-That said, the terms of the benefits employees receive depend on the class of the status of injury or disability.
+That said, the terms of the benefits employees receive depend on the class status of injury or disability.
 These include:

 - Temporary Partial Disability